AP EZREAL THE UNHOLY BURST

 Now, I have changed and toyed with MANY rune sets over time... and these honestly are personal preference for the most part.

 My current rune set is an extremely high risk - high reward set, which looks like it was meant for hybrid ezreal.
-I have a little AD and hyrbid pen runes Greater mark of hybrid penetration, this is simply so ezreal's Q actually hurts early game still, and helps so much with autoattacking enemy mid's just that little bit better, helping you zone.
+I have a little AD and hyrbid pen runes Mark of Precision, this is simply so ezreal's Q actually hurts early game still, and helps so much with autoattacking enemy mid's just that little bit better, helping you zone.
 Also, ezreal is a viable AD champion, and in those early game situations, auto-attacks aren't useless...
-Yet.
+Yet. (sorry for the image below, just replace the Hybrid Pen runes with Mark of Precision's)

 You'll note that I have no Greater Seal of Magic Resist's, and no Greater Seal of Armor's...
 So yes, if anything hits you..
 You'll explode.
 Consider yourself the game's squishiest glass cannon, positioning is everything.